xeokit/sdk/docs/INDEX.md

 ## Getting started

-To learn how xeokit-webviewer works, see [Concepts](/concepts.html).
+To learn how @xeokit works, see [Concepts](/concepts.html).
 To get started developing with the SDK, see [SDK Installation](#sdk-installation) below.
 Find [Functions](/functions.html) for example scripts created with the SDK already.
 To use the commandline interface, see [Commandline (CLI)](/cli.html).
 If you're interested in contributing to or customizing the project, see [contributing](/contributing.html).